 | Rep. Image |

-Data from MSACS reveals that between April 2024 and December 2025, a total of 3,354 new HIV cases were detected in Mizoram.
-Of these, 65.32 per cent (2,191) were males, while 1,163 were females, including 183 pregnant women, raising concerns over mother-to-child transmission.
+Data released by MSACS shows that between April 2024 and December 2025, a total of 3,354 new HIV cases were detected across the state.
+Of these, 2,191 cases (65.32 percent) involved males, while 1,163 cases involved females.
+Among the female cases, 183 were pregnant women, a figure that has raised concerns about the possibility of mother-to-child transmission.

 ALSO READ: Aizawl to Host First-Ever Regional Conference of Cooperation Secretaries of North East States